leon-ai/docs.getleon.ai/docs/packages-modules.md

 #### 3. Write the Code

 - To request the Twitter API, I need API credentials.
 So I set the Twitter API key(s) in the `packages/twitter/config/config.json` file I previously created in the step 1.
-- In addition, I create the `packages/twitter/tweetsgrabber.py` file, define my module function and I write the code for my module.
+- In addition, I create the `packages/twitter/tweetsgrabber.py` file, define my module function and I write the code of my module.
 - While I'm writing the code, from the project root directory I use the following command:
 ```bash
 PIPENV_PIPFILE=bridges/python/Pipfile pipenv run python bridges/python/main.py en twitter tweetsgrabber "Grab my latest tweets"